-If you prefer to go right to the sources, the May 9 issue of Science Magazine has the original article (4,300 words worth) as well as a Perspective one-third as long.
+If you prefer to go right to the sources, the May 9 issue of Science Magazine has the original article (4,300 words worth).
+There’s also a Perspective one-third as long.
 The research team consists of seven psychologists from the U.S. and China with Thomas Talhelm of UVA as first author.
 The Perspective, a very readable summary, comes from Joseph Henrich, a Canadian psychologist and economist.

 Researchers have found that people who are independent-minded and analytical are also innovative.
 So if we want to know why the Industrial Revolution happened in the West, perhaps we should back up and ask instead, why are Westerners more individualistic and analytical?

-Some scientists have adopted the “modernization” hypothesis: that as societies become wealthier and more educated, they become more individualistic.
-However, that seems to be contradicted by Japan and Korea: people in those countries tend to be collectivistic despite their countries’ wealth and advancement.
+Some scientists have adopted the “modernization” hypothesis.
+This postulates that as societies become wealthier and more educated, they become more individualistic.
+However, that seems to be contradicted by Japan and Korea.
+People in those countries tend to be collectivistic despite their countries’ wealth and advancement.
 Thus once again, it’s hard to find the answer by comparing different countries.

 The Talhelm team’s clever answer was to look within a single country – China – for clues to these global differences.
 China is practically a world in itself, with diverse climates and ways of life.
 Moreover, other factors that might confuse the study – genetics, cultural traditions, government, religion – are relatively consistent across the country.
 This consistency is especially strong if you focus on the Han ethnic group that constitutes 92% of mainland China.

 Perhaps the most fundamental force shaping a society is where its food comes from.
 From China’s first recorded history the principal sources of food have been rice, wheat and herding.
-Those have been geographically centralized due to climate, water availability and topography: herding in the Northwest (Xinchiang and Mongolia); wheat-growing in the colder Northeast; and rice paddies in the moister South.
+Those have been geographically centralized due to climate, water availability and topography.
+Herding has dominated in the Northwest (Xinchiang and Mongolia).
+Wheat-growing in the colder Northeast.
+And rice paddies in the moister South.